 Internal Research Grant (IRG)

 The Internal Research Grant (IRG) Program supports research initiatives of relevance to oral health or dental education.
 This program promotes scholarly activity by faculty members whose primary appointment is within Schulich Dentistry.
+Faculty members who are cross-appointed with a major portion of their teaching in Dentistry will also be considered.
 A maximum of $10,000 is available to successful applicants for seed money, one-time requests, and projects of short duration.

 Please complete all sections of the application form, following the page and size restrictions for each section.
 Incomplete applications will be returned to applicant.